 Roth TSAs, Roth 401(k)s, and Roth 457(b)s.
 IRC Section 402A permits TSA plans, 401(k) plans, and governmental 457(b) plans to allow participating employees to designate some part or all of their future elective contributions as Roth contributions.
 Roth contributions to a TSA plan, 401(k) plan, or governmental 457(b) plan are included in the employee's taxable income as earned.
-Amounts attributable to Roth TSA, Roth 401(k), or Roth 457(b) contributions.
-Distributions from a Roth TSA, Roth 401(k), or Roth 457(b) contributions.
+Amounts attributable to Roth TSA, Roth 401(k), or Roth 457(b) contributions must be held in a separate account from amounts attributable to traditional pre-tax TSA, 401(k), or 457(b) contributions.
 Distributions from a Roth TSA, Roth 401(k), or Roth 457(b) account are considered to come proportionally from contributions and earnings.
-Distributions attributable to Roth account contributions attributable to Roth account contributions are tax-free.
+Distributions attributable to Roth account contributions are tax-free.
 Distributions attributable to Roth account earnings are tax-free following the five-year period beginning with the first year for which Roth contributions are made to the plan if the employee has attained age 59 1/2, become disabled, or died.
 A Roth TSA, Roth 401(k), or Roth 457(b) account is subject to the same distribution restrictions that apply to amounts attributable to traditional pre-tax TSA, 401(k), or 457(b) contributions made under a salary reduction agreement.
 The plan may impose additional restrictions on distributions.